iobis/pacman-pipeline-training/tutorial.md

 [Cutadapt](https://github.com/marcelm/cutadapt) is used to remove the primer sequences.
 Forward and reverse primer sequences need to be configured in the config file.

 Let's take a look at one of the reads from the example dataset as it is processed with Trimmomatic and Cutadapt.
-Notice how the first step has trimmed the low quality nucleotides at the end of the sequence, while the primer sequence `GGWACWGGWTGAACWGTWTAYCCYCC` has been remove from the start of the read:
+Notice how the first step has trimmed the low quality nucleotides at the end of the sequence, while the primer sequence `GGWACWGGWTGAACWGTWTAYCCYCC` has been remove from the start of the read in the second step:

 ![msa](images/msa.png)